tribixbite/awesome/README.md

 *   [kristianmandrup/convert-json-schema-to-mongoose](https://github.com/kristianmandrup/convert-json-schema-to-mongoose) - Convert JSON schema to mongoose 5 schema
 *   [dabit3/next.js-amplify-workshop](https://github.com/dabit3/next.js-amplify-workshop) - AWS Amplify Next.js workshop
 *   [etereo-io/edge-next](https://github.com/etereo-io/edge-next) - EDGE / Dynamic Site on the edge
-*   [jan-dh/figma-tailwindcss](https://github.com/jan-dh/figma-tailwindcss) - A plugin that tries to bridge the gap between designs and code.
-Figma tailwindcss lets you export aspects of a design made in Figma to a javascript theme file that you can import into your tailwindcss config
 *   [shadowwalker/next-pwa](https://github.com/shadowwalker/next-pwa) - Zero config PWA plugin for Next.js, with workbox 🧰
 *   [dabit3/complete-guide-to-full-stack-solana-development](https://github.com/dabit3/complete-guide-to-full-stack-solana-development) - Code examples for the blog post titled The Complete Guide to Full Stack Solana Development with React, Anchor, Rust, and Phantom
 *   [elpheria/rpc-websockets](https://github.com/elpheria/rpc-websockets) - JSON-RPC 2.0 implementation over WebSockets for Node.js and JavaScript/TypeScript